ImSerdar/Fuel_Surcharge_PlugIn/README.md

 To install the Weekly Data Updater plugin:

 1. Clone this repository or download the ZIP file.
 2. Upload the plugin files to the `/wp-content/plugins/weekly-data-updater` directory on your WordPress site.
+   - **Install Composer dependencies**
+     ```bash
+     cd wp-content/plugins/weekly-data-updater
+     composer require phpoffice/phpspreadsheet
+     ```
+   - **Be sure** the resulting `vendor/` folder is deployed alongside the plugin files so that `vendor/autoload.php` can be required.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
 ## Usage

 Insert the shortcode `[my_table]` in any post or page where you want the weekly data table to appear.
 The plugin takes care of the rest, ensuring your table is always up-to-date.